- Best contemporary abstract paintings

 by Alina Livneva29 December '18

 I love to watch people who see his art for the first time.
 Virtosu’s art became well known for a number of thought-provoking paintings which during the first contact, often causes a huge brain challenge.
 And it’s understandable when we connect Virtosu’s abstract to the subject imposed by titles of the works.

-Today we have for you 10 images painted by Virtosu, that can be described as “challenging”.
+Today we have for you 10 best selling abstract paintings painted by Virtosu, that can be described as “challenging”.
 While looking at them, don’t forget to have a look at the object’s title.
 It always gives the layer of the interpretation of the painting.